What is Hashing and How Does Hash Algorithm Works?

 This hashing technique deals with using a secondary hash function.
 The rehash function is successively applied until an empty position is identified in the table where an item can be inserted.
 The rehash function is again used to locate the item if the item's hash position is found to be occupied during the search.

 It is not possible to insert items more than the table size.
 In certain cases, space much more than required is allocated leading to space wastage.
 To handle these issues, a method called separate chaining is available for resolving clashes.
 This hashing technique maintains a separate link list for all records whose keys hash into a specific value.
 As part of this method, the items ending with a specific number is placed in a particular link list.
 The 10's and 100's are not taken into account.
-The pointer to the node points to the next node, and the pointer points to NULL value in instances when there are no more nodes.
+The pointer to the node points to the next node, and the pointer points to the NULL value in instances when there are no more nodes.
 A few key benefits of this separate chaining method include:

 What is Salting?

 This concept of salting typically relates to password hashing.
 It is basically a unique value that can be added to the end of the password to develop a different hash value.
 This indeed adds a layer of security to the hashing process, particularly against brute force attacks.
 A brute force attack is one in which a computer or botnet attempts every possible combination of numbers and letters until the password is discovered.
 Furthermore, when salting, the extra value is referred to as a “salt.”
 The concept here refers to the fact that by adding a salt to the end of a password and then hashing it, you have actually complicated the password cracking process.